Stockholm Metro Ventilation Art

 When reading about the new trains, most articles focus on the spaciousness of the cars and the train’s energy efficiency.
 However, few talk about the secret Easter eggs hidden on the trains.

-Four patterns can be found in the metros.
+Different patterns can be found in the metros.
 The first is a set of three crowns, which is the national emblem of Sweden.
 The second is a set of play, pause, forward, and reverse buttons that symbolize the ties between Sweden and the global music industry.
 Then there is a Pacman and three ghosts said to be representative of the Swedish gaming industry.
-Lastly, there are a few oak leaves.
+Lastly, there are a few oak leaves and stars.

 Know Before You Go